arschles/go-in-5-minutes/README.md

 # Email Newsletter

-Every week I send out an email newsletter with the latest screencast and some additional information and resources.
+I send out an intermittent email newsletter intermittently with screencasts, additional information and resources.
 I encourage you to sign up for it at http://www.goin5minutes.com/subscribe/index.html.

+# Bundle

+If you're just getting started with the series, want to download the screencasts, or otherwise would like to have DRM-free, HD versions of the screencasts, I encourage you to buy the bundle of episodes 0-9 at https://gum.co/gifm-1-10.

 # Issues With Code, Documentation, etc...